 There are enticing global options year round for where to go on a cooking and food holiday.
 And such diverse settings!
-Choose from rustic Italian farms or Scottish lochs, colourful Mexican towns or Sri Lankan coasts, Cambodian stilt villages or Provençal hideaways.
-Within countries there are wonderful contrasts too, dishes changing with the vistas – madcap Mexico City v colonial Puebla in Mexico, coastal Krabi v bustling Bangkok in Thailand, colonial Delhi v jewel-like Jaipur in India.
+Choose from rustic Italian farms or Spanish hills, colourful Mexican towns or Sri Lankan coasts, Cambodian stilt villages or Provençal hideaways.
+Within countries there are wonderful contrasts too, dishes changing with the vistas – madcap Mexico City vs. colonial Puebla in Mexico, coastal Krabi v bustling Bangkok in Thailand, colonial Delhi v jewel-like Jaipur in India.
 You meet an eclectic bunch of locals too: Thai market traders, Cambodian fishermen, Mexican chefs, Italian farmers.
 And all share your foodie passion.

 Best known for the staggering 12th century ruins of Angkor Wat, Cambodia also boasts an ancient food culture where pepper replaces chilli for heat, and novel herbs and condiments jazz up freshwater fish and French-influenced dishes.
 Chow riverside in vibrant Phnom Penn, find French-Khmer fusion in colonial Battambang, then prepare traditional dishes with a fishing family staying in a house on stilts.

 The Finns are passionate about their food and yet it’s little known outside the country.
 That’s a shame because it’s comforting, delicious and based around the freshest of flavours.
 You could find yourself foraging for mushrooms and berries in deep, dark forests, sampling warm cinnamon pastries from an organic bakery, or sampling reindeer at one of Helsinki’s many swish dining spots.